-This language learning model is designed to support students in attaining the target level for each of the three languages of instruction (C1, C1 and B2 for bachelor’s degrees and C1, C1 and B1 in the trilingual master’s degrees, according to the language requirements established by the University Council - see guidelines "Plurilinguismo e certificazioni linguistiche") in the shortest time possible.
+This language learning model is designed to support students in attaining the target level for each of the three languages of instruction, according to the language requirements established by the University Council (see guidelines "Plurilinguismo e certificazioni linguistiche") in the shortest time possible.

 Students must also reach an intermediate language level in the third language (level B1) in order to register for degree course exams.